-The Kendall Lecture Series was established through the philanthropy of Nancy, ’87, and the late Lee, ’88 (H), Kendall to honor the liberal arts tradition of the Sisters of St. Francis of Assisi.
+The Kendall Lecture Series was established through the philanthropy of the late Nancy, ’87, and the late Lee, ’88 (H), Kendall to honor the liberal arts tradition of the Sisters of St. Francis of Assisi.
 The purpose is to underwrite speakers of national prominence to Cardinal Stritch University.
 Speakers are selected based on their ability to encourage meaningful intellectual discussion among students and the broader Milwaukee community.

 Check back for information on 2020 Kendall Lecture